 - As the depression continues, your spouse might resort to alcoholism, violence, abuse, and even suicide.

 - It diminishes emotional and sexual intimacy between you.

 - Depressed couples have higher chances of divorce.

-The relationship becomes bitter, loaded with negativity, anger, and isolation.
+The relationship can become isolating, bitter, and loaded with negativity, guilt, and anger.
 You might want to escape from the situation while your spouse might feel you are doing nothing to help them.

 How To Deal With A Depressed Spouse To Save Marriage?

 Take these measures to save your marriage when your spouse is depressed: